 The Yoga Center is also a hotel and offers fantastic food and even better views.

 Montezuma is a beautiful area to visit -also in the Nicoya Peninsula region - and is home to a powerful and grand waterfall.
-Not far from Santa Teresa, you can rent an ATV to get there for a bit of an added adventure.
+It is one of the best waterfalls in Costa Rica to visit and is not far from Santa Teresa, where you can rent an ATV to get there for a bit of an added adventure.

 The Montezuma Waterfall is a popular destination for tourists and locals, and it is no surprise why.
 It is incredibly breathtaking and offers a refreshing cool off from the Costa Rican sun.